Kietpawpan/artof9x9/README.md

 ```
 var c0= c('<div class="players">BS Go Seigen<br>WS Miyamoto Naoki</div><div class="place">Place: Japan<br>Date: 1986<br>Komi: 0<br>Result: B+4</div>');
 ```
-2. Set comments for each moves.
+2. Add comments to each move.
 For example,
 ```
-var c1=c('B1 is the best opening');
+var c1=c('B1 is the best opening, especially when the komi is greater than 7.');
 ```
 3. Include comments in the comment array, c0 is game info and c1 is the comment for move 1.
 ```